adm2018/curium/CONTRIBUTING.md

 It may be because your code is too complex for all but a few people.
 And those people may not have realized your pull request even exists.
 A great way to find people who are qualified and care about the code you are touching is the Git Blame feature.
 Simply find the person touching the code you are touching before you and see if you can find them and give them a nudge.
 Don't be incessant about the nudging though.
 Finally, if all else fails, ask on Slack or elsewhere for someone to give your pull request a look.
 If you think you've been waiting an unreasonably long amount of time (month+) for no particular reason (few lines changed, etc), this is totally fine.
 Try to return the favor when someone else is asking for feedback on their code, and universe balances out.
 Release Policy
-The project leader is the release manager for each PIVX Core release.
+The project leader is the release manager for each Curium Core release.

 Copyright
 By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in contrib/debian/copyright or at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.